rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

     row_sum(i) = sum;
 });
 ```

+**Note:** This is quite a bad way to parallelize this computation, especially as `N` grows.

+In the first kernel, `"RowSumLL"`, the memory accesses are coalesced.
+Considering the `j`-th memory access of the `for` loop `A_LL(i,j)`, we can see that the next thread is accessing `A_LL(i+1,j)` which is coalescing since `A_LL` is LayoutLeft (column-major).
+In the second kernel, `"RowSumLR"`, the memory accesses are not coalesced.
+Considering the `j`-th memory access of the `for` loop `A_LR(i,j)`, we can see that the next thread is accessing `A_LR(i+1,j)` which is strided by `M` elements (not coalescing) since `A_LR` is LayoutRight (row-major).

-The report can be found at [sample-3.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-3-fixed) in which we can see that:
+The report can be found at [sample-3.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-3.ncu-rep) in which we can see that:

-- `RowSumLR` runs in 0.52 ms,
+- `RowSumLL` runs in 0.52 ms,
-- `RowSumLL` runs in 1.14ms (+120%).
+- `RowSumLR` runs in 1.14 ms (+120%).
 The memory workload analysis section says: *"On average, only 4.0 of the 32 bytes transmitted per sector are utilized by each thread"*.
-This is the worst case scenario with FP32 numbers, and it is caused by the huge stride between elements on the same line of `A_LL`.
-Moreover, the L1 cache is used a lot, whereas `RowSumLR` does not use it at all.
+This is the worst case scenario with FP32 numbers, and it is caused by the huge stride between elements on the same line of `A_LR`.
+Moreover, the L1 cache is used a lot, whereas `RowSumLL` does not use it at all.
+The reason for the cache usage is clear: the `j`-th memory request `A_LR(i,j)` fetches a segment of memory into cache, that is hit during the `j+1`-th memory request `A_LR(i,j+1)`, performed by the same thread.

-As you see, the best layout depends on what *operation* you plan on doing on your data, and *how* you plan on doing it i.e. which algorithm and which implementation.
-Another example is matrix multiplication where the best layout is cache/register-fitting blocked layout, *because* the best algorithm is cache/register-fitting blocked matrix multiplication.
-However, if you were to implement the naive version of matrix multiply `C=AB` where, for each element of `C`, you load a row of `A` and a column of `B` and perform the dot product, the best layout is storing `A/B` in row/column-major order respectively.
-For simulations on unstructured meshes, I recommend using [Z-order curve](https://en.wikipedia.org/wiki/Z-order_curve) re-ordering of the mesh-element.
-For our CFD code TRUST, this enabled an overall +20% speedup due to a better coalescing (congrats to [Adrien Bruneton](https://www.linkedin.com/in/adrien-bruneton-7bb0ba94/).

 **Note:** A non-coalesced write of some data that is later re-loaded by the same thread is especially bad for performance, as it needs to invalidate caches.
 A single non-coalesced write can invalidate a sector in L1, and L2, requiring the data to be fetched potentially all the way from DRAM for the next load.

-**Note:** The default layout for multidimensional views in Kokkos is LayoutLeft on device, and LayoutRight on host.
-I believe this is due to historical reasons; Algorithms from the Trilinos library that is built upon Kokkos runs more efficiently this way.
-But again, this is application-specific.
+**Note:** On CPU (either during a serial execution, or via OpenMP/threads) the optimal data layout is opposite to the GPU one!
+Since there are typically much fewer CPU threads than parallelized elements, we want to favor caching instead of coalescing.
+For our example, each CPU thread will deal with several rows of the matrix and benefit from caching.
+The default layout for multidimensional views in Kokkos is LayoutLeft (column-major) on device, and LayoutRight (row-major) on host.
+I believe that this is due to historical reasons; algorithms from the Trilinos library that is built upon Kokkos are working on multi-dimensional views where the number of rows far exceeds the number of columns, and are therefore parallelized along rows.
+Refer to [this section of the 2nd module of the Kokkos lectures series](https://www.youtube.com/watch?v=O-asHTtO7O4&t=4337s) for more discussions on this topic.

+For simulations on unstructured meshes, I recommend using [Z-order curve](https://en.wikipedia.org/wiki/Z-order_curve) re-ordering of the mesh elements.
+For our CFD code TRUST, this enabled an overall +20% speedup due to better coalescing (congrats to [Adrien Bruneton](https://www.linkedin.com/in/adrien-bruneton-7bb0ba94/)).

 ## 2. Avoid the use of local memory
 ### What is local memory, how to detect it's usage.